Skip to content

 logout

-qsub: job 13010171.meta-pbs.metacentrum.cz completed
+qsub: job 13010171.pbs-m1.metacentrum.cz completed

 job ID

-Job ID is unique identifier in a job.
+Job ID is a unique identifier in a job.
 Job ID is crucial to track, manipulate or delete job, as well as to identify your problem to user support.

-Under some circumstances the job can be identified by the number only (e.g. 13010171.).
-In general, however, the PBS server suffix is needed, too, to fully identify the job (e.g. 13010171.meta-pbs.metqcentrum.cz).
+Under some circumstances, the job can be identified by the number only (e.g. 13010171.).
+In general, however, the PBS server suffix is needed, too, to fully identify the job (e.g. 13010171.meta-pbs.metacentrum.cz).

 You can get the job ID:

-• after running qsub command
+• after running the qsub command

-• by qstat -u your_username @meta-pbs.metacentrum.cz @cerit-pbs.cerit-sc.cz @elixir-pbs.elixir-czech.cz
+• by `qstat -u your_username @pbs-m1.metacentrum.cz

 Within interactive job: